Yizhuo0506/USV_autoberthing_task/README.md

 # RANS: Reinforcement Learning Autonomous Navigating Systems

+## About this forked version

+This is for the R3AMA project.

 ## About this repository

 This repo is an extension of the Isaac Gym Envs library present at https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs.
 There, you can find further details and instructions regarding the default tasks (`AllegroHand`, `Ant`, `Anymal`, `AnymalTerrain`, `BallBalance`, `Cartpole`, `Crazyflie`, `FrankaCabinet`, `Humanoid`, `Ingenuity`, `Quadcopter`, `ShadowHand`, `ShadowHandOpenAI_FF`, `ShadowHandOpenAI_LSTM`).